 Things don’t always go as planned.
 That’s an understatement in deer hunting.
 I recently returned home from a great hunting trip with good friend Scott Cooper along the Mississippi River in Arkansas.
 Yep Arkansas!
 Most people think of ducks when they hear that state name, but let me tell you, there are a ton of great bucks there.
 I packed up my dad, Mike Lee, and took him along with me to hunt and help video.
-The first morning in the stand we were staring at three bucks just minuted after getting setup.
+On the first morning, we were just setting up with our treestand straps for backpack equipment and guns when we saw three bucks.
 I stud young 10 point, an older 8 point (which I should have arrowed, but being the first morning I didn’t want to be done hunting that quick), and a spike all came in to feed.
 After a few minutes of feed, sparring, and just being bucks the morning hunt was done.
 Afternoon hunt was fun, we saw a lot of deer and bucks in a soybean field just way out of bow range but we had a plan to move in on them the next afternoon.

 After a morning hunt that was kind of slow, only seeing two decent bucks well out of bow range, our afternoon setup was in a narrow section of the soybean field from the previous day.
 We knew we would be tight to where they were coming out and sure enough about 30 minutes before dark, we had deer all around us.
 Unfortunately, the only shooter buck in bow range came in after legal shooting light so he got away as well.
 Close but no cigar!